 No, in fact most children are farsighted but the majority of them do not have any esotropia.
 Most children are only slightly farsighted, and thus the accommodative effort they make to see clearly is not significant.
 The more farsighted a person is, however, the greater the amount of effort they must exert and the more likely they are to cross their eyes.
 Therefore, while two individuals may have the same eye prescription strength, one may have eye crossing and the other may have perfectly straight eyes.
 Heredity plays a role in determining which children develop esotropia.

 Initial treatment for accommodative esotropia usually involves the prescription of eyeglasses or contact lenses to correct the patient’s refractive error (hyperopia) [See figure 1].
 By letting the eyeglasses do the work, the eyes can relax their focusing or accommodative effort.
 In turn, this will reduce the convergence or crossing stimulus and the eyes will straighten as they relax.
 Glasses or contacts which are used to treat accommodative esotropia should be worn full time.

 Fig. 1 Initial treatment for accommodative esotropia usually involves the prescription of eyeglasses or contact lenses to correct the patient’s refractive error (hyperopia).

 Even after a child has been successfully wearing glasses to treat accommodative esotropia, it is still normal for the eyes to continue crossing without the glasses.
 In fact the crossing may be even more noticeable than it was before the child started wearing glasses.
 The important matter is whether or not the eyes are sufficiently straight and controlled with the glasses on.
 If the eyes are not adequately straight with glasses on, then binocular vision will not develop properly and other treatments will be needed.
 Your pediatric ophthalmologist is the best person to judge this and will give you feedback at follow-up examinations.
-These follow-up examinations are important not only to monitor the eye crossing, but also to monitor for other associated problems such as amblyopia (vision loss that may affect one or both eyes which is common in this type of strabismus).
+These follow-up examinations are important not only to monitor the eye crossing, but also to check for other associated problems such as amblyopia (vision loss that may affect one or both eyes which is common in this type of strabismus).